kubedb/docs/docs/guides/cassandra/volume-expansion/overview.md

 # Cassandra Volume Expansion

-This guide will give an overview on how KubeDB Ops-manager operator expand the volume of various component of `Cassandra` like:.
-(Combined and Topology).
+This guide will give an overview on how KubeDB Ops-manager operator expand the volume of various component of `Cassandra`.

 ## Before You Begin